 Individual student ministry groups on campus offer retreats and conferences each year.
-Often these groups join other students from across the state or various regions for these gatherings.
+Often these groups join other students from across the state or various regions for the gatherings.
 For more information, contact the Newman Student Association or CRU listed under Affiliated Organizations.

-Join us Friday evenings from 5 - 5:30 p.m. in the Campus Ministry Center for a Christian vesper service.
+Join us Friday evenings from 5 to 5:30 p.m. in the Campus Ministry Center for a Christian vesper service.
 Music (great musicians welcome) and study topic will vary.
 Enjoy fellowship and light refreshments as well.
 Come as you are.
 All are welcome.

 Campus Ministry provides workshops for professional and personal development by request.
-Many topics can be addressed, including: living your faith, dating and relationships, faith and science, social justice, non-traditional forms of prayer, religion and politics.
+Many topics can be addressed, including living your faith, dating and relationships, faith and science, social justice, nontraditional forms of prayer, religion and politics.